The University at Buffalo’s new medical school building is beginning to show its terra cotta look.

 Five thousand terra cotta panels are making a visible statement on the University at Buffalo’s new Jacobs School of Medicine and Biomedical Sciences building under construction on the Buffalo Niagara Medical Campus.

-“A lot of it is going up, and on Main Street, it’s visible now,” said Willard Pottle, international sales and marketing manager for Boston Valley Terra Cotta in Orchard Park, which manufactures the panels.
+“A lot of it is going up, and on Main Street, it’s visible now,” said International Sales Manager for Boston Valley Terra Cotta in Orchard Park, which manufactures the panels.
 “There is a lot more to go up.”

 Construction crews expect to install the remaining 22,600 panels by late June.
 Once that’s done, a total of 27,646 panels will be on the building, which is slated to be completed later this year.
 The terra cotta panels will make up about half of the UB Medical School exterior, acting as a high-performance “skin” of the new building.

 The terra cotta panels were designed to connect with Buffalo’s rich architectural history.
 The panels feature two custom colors designed to invoke Louis H. Sullivan’s Guaranty Building downtown and Frank Lloyd Wright’s Darwin D. Martin House in the city’s Parkside neighborhood.

 The project is significant for the Orchard Park terra cotta manufacturer.
 It is the largest project the company has done in Buffalo and among the largest it has done with the terra cotta cladding.
 About half of the company’s revenue is from newly constructed buildings.
 The company also does historic restoration work.

 “We don’t get to work in our backyard very often, and it’s been great to be able to do another substantial project in Buffalo.”
 “Square footage and dollar value, it’s the biggest project we’ve done in Buffalo.”